maxdup/fgd-tools/docs/source/contributing.rst

    pip3 install --editable .

-This will allow you to import the library normally and mess with the code directly from the git folder.
+This will allow you to import the fgdtools in other projects normally while being able to mess with the code directly from the git folder.
+This way, you can make sure fgdtools will work as intended in the context of your project.

 Documenting